Fort Lee, New Jersey: Arts and culture

+The 21500 sqft Barrymore Film Center, a movie theater, performing arts center, and film museum, was constructed at a cost of $16 million and opened in October 2022.

 Since 2007, the Hudson Shakespeare Company has brought their Shakespeare in the Park touring shows to Fort Lee in "Shakespeare Tuesdays".
 The group now performs regularly at Monument Park (1588 Palisade Avenue, next to the Fort Lee Museum) with two Tuesday shows per month during the summer.
 The festival also tours similar dates in Hackensack.

 Since the mid-1980s, Fort Lee Koreatown has become a Korean dining destination.Lefkowitz, Melanie.
 "Bergen County's Fort Lee: Town With a View", The Wall Street Journal, April 30, 2011.
 Accessed October 12, 2021.
 Fort Lee's Korean food has been described by local food writers as being better than in Koreatown, Manhattan.
 Korean Chinese cuisine is now also available in Koreatown, as is misugaru.
 Korean cafés have become a major cultural element within Fort Lee's Koreatown, not only for the coffee, bingsu (shaved ice), and pastries, but also as communal gathering places.